Mechazawa/REDBetter-crawler/README.markdown

 Installation
 ------------
-As an artifact of power, whatbetter requires that its would-be wielder passes a series of tests before use.
-This is all in the spirit of What.CD, mind you.
+As an artifact of power, whatbetter requires that its would-be wielders pass a series of tests before use.
+This is all in the spirit of What.CD, of course.

 You're going to need Python 2.7 to run whatbetter.
 Anything less is unworthy of whatbetter's time.

-Once you've got Python 2.7, you need several modules: mechanize, mutagen, and BeautifulSoup.
+Once you've got Python 2.7, you need several modules: mechanize, mutagen, lxml, and BeautifulSoup.
 Try this:

-    # pip install mechanize mutagen BeautifulSoup
+    # pip install mechanize mutagen lxml BeautifulSoup

 Furthermore, you need several external programs: mktorrent, flac, lame, oggenc, ffmpeg, and neroAacEnc.
 The method of installing these programs varies depending on your operating system, but if you're using something like Ubuntu you can do this: